fabriziomello/unique_id/README.md

 # unique_id
 PostgreSQL extension that implements [non-Standard Time-based K-sorted, Lexicographically Unique Identifiers](https://github.com/uuid6/uuid6-ietf-draft/blob/master/research/sortable-id-comparisons.md).

+The inspiration to implement this PostgreSQL extension came from this [github gist (PT-BR)](https://gist.github.com/rponte/bf362945a1af948aa04b587f8ff332f8) that explains the differences between the usage of UUID and INT/BIGINT datatypes in RDBMS.
+This great material was written and is maintained by my friend [Rafael Ponte](https://github.com/rponte).

 ## Supported PostgreSQL versions

 The aim of the project is support as many community-supported major versions of Postgres as possible.
 Currently, the following versions of PostgreSQL are supported: